justinmahar/gatsby-starter-mdx-launchpad/README.md

 ## Adding Blog Posts

-This starter has a loose blog feature.
+This starter has a lightweight blog feature.
 Simply add the frontmatter `group: posts` to your MDX and put your MDX in `src/mdx/pages/posts`.
 There is also a `category` field you can use to categorize content, if desired.

 ### Querying For Posts